62firelight/OfficeMania/OfficeManiaPresentation/Readme.txt

 • Enemies will rotate their arms backwards whenever they are about to throw an object.
 • Enemies can hurt you if you bump into them.
 Be careful whenever you pick up objects that are close to them!
 • Health pickups can generally be found in optional areas, but keep in mind that you will need to clear those areas to get the health and progress.
 • The boss fight has two health pickups that spawn whenever enemies come in.
+More sharp objects can also be found near the health pickups.

 Known Issues
 • Heavy objects can be thrown through walls (and potentially go out of bounds).
 This isn't exactly gamebreaking, but it does deprive you of one heavy object.